Professor Angus Phillips

 ‘The Pleasure and Pain of Reading’, Culture Report - Europe reads (2010).
 Published by the Institut für Auslandsbeziehungen (Institute for Foreign Cultural Relations – ifa) and the Robert Bosch Foundation (eds.) in Germany, in cooperation with the British Council, the Foundation for German-Polish Cooperation, the Swiss Cultural Foundation Pro Helvetia, and the Portuguese Calouste Gulbenkian Foundation.

-‘Does the Book have a Future?’, chapter for A Companion to the History of the Book, edited by Simon Eliot and Jonathan Rose (Blackwell, 2007)
+‘Does the Book have a Future?’, chapter for A Companion to the History of the Book, edited by Simon Eliot and Jonathan Rose (Wiley-Blackwell, 2007; new edition 2020)

 'Business Models in Journals Publishing', Logos, 24:4, 2013.

 'Kicking the Habit: The decline of reading in Europe?', Logos, 21:3-4, 2010.

 'Blog to the Future: Journals publishing in the 21st century', Journal of Scholarly Publishing, October 2010

 'The Greek Publishing Industry and Professional Development', with Christina Banou, Publishing Research Quarterly, 24:2, June 2008

 'Does the Book have a Future?', Logos, 19:1, 2008.
 Translated into Latvian, appearing as 'Vai gramatia ir nakotne?', World of Libraries, 47, 2009.